verbsteam/nouns-fork-spec/spec.md

 - During the escrow period Nouns are held in the escrow contract.
 - During the forking period additional forking Nouns are sent directly to the original DAO's treasury.
 - Once the forking period is over, all Nouns that are in the escrow contract can be withdrawn by the original DAO via a proposal.
-- Nouns that are held in escrow or in the original DAO treasury are excluded from the total supply used in key DAO calculations: proposal threshold, quorum, fork funds calculation and fork threshold.
+- Nouns that are held in escrow after the forking period starts or in the original DAO treasury are excluded from the total supply used in key DAO calculations: proposal threshold, quorum, fork funds calculation and fork threshold.
 - Any Noun that is then transferred out of the escrow or treasury, goes back into the above calculations, and it's important to recognize this as a non-intuitive consequence.
 - For this reason we're considering a change where Nouns won't be sent to the treasury, but rather to a holding contract; to make sure transfers go through a new function that helps Nouners understand the implication, e.g. by setting the function name to `transferNounsAndGrowTotalSupply` or something similar, as well as emitting events that indicate the new (and greater) total supply used by the DAO.